jescacena/cs-netlify/_posts/2020-01-24-CSS-Layout---The-position-Property.markdown

 **Static positioned elements are not affected by the top, bottom, left, and right properties**.

-An element with *position static* is not positioned in any special way; it is always **positioned according to the normal flow of the page**:

-This *<div>*  element has position: static;
+An element with *position static* is not positioned in any special way, it is always **positioned according to the normal flow of the page**.
+This `<div>` element has position: static:
-Here is the CSS that is used:

 Example
 ```